-4. Dataran Merdeka (Merdeka Square)
+7. Dataran Merdeka (Merdeka Square)

 If nothing else, this area is a pretty place to stroll (the green used to be a cricket green – the sport we invented but fail to excel at) and the Tudor-style houses reminded me of home.
 Perhaps unsurprisingly, amongst the flags flanking the Malaysian flag in the middle of the square, the Union Jack is notably absent!

-5. Little India
+8. Little India

-6. Old KL Railway Station
+9. Old Kuala Lumpur Railway Station

 One of the quickest ways to view the station is on a train between KL Sentral and Pasar Senai stations when you will briefly sail past the station that sits below, but be quick with your camera or you’ll miss it.